-The airport is installing electrical submetering on PBBs.
-Electrical submetering shall be coordinated with the MAA Project Manager during design.
+Electrical submetering is on all existing PBBs.
+Electrical submetering shall be checked for on existing gates during design, added to new gates, and coordinated with the MAA Project Manager during design.

 9.4.6 Adjustable Cab Floor (Articulating Cab Floor (ACF))